JobtechSwe/TaxonomyClient/README.md

 # TaxonomyClient
-Client using API (spring-swagger-codegen-api-client) and H2 Database
+Client using API (jobtech-taxonomy-api-consumer-example) and H2 Database